When Is a Property Owner Liable for a “Slip and Fall” Injury?

 Slip and fall cases are often more complicated than you might think as they require a detailed examination into the particular facts of the property and the owner’s knowledge of any hazards.
 An experienced Waterford-New London, Connecticut, and Rhode Island personal injury lawyer can assist you with investigating and pursuing your premises liability claim.

-Contact Polito & Associates today if you need to schedule a consultation with an attorney following a slip and fall or any similar type of accident.
+Contact Polito & Harrington today if you need to schedule a consultation with an attorney following a slip and fall or any similar type of accident.